PatrickAlphaC/hardhat-events-logs/README.md

 # Hardhat-Events-Logs

 This project demonstrates how to work with events in hardhat.
+In the `deploy_and_store` script, you'll see the output of the events.

  ## Requirements